wicus199/project-itemCatalog/README.md

 To test website functionality, perform the following steps:
 1. Open application.py in a python editor and run using python 3.6.1 interpreter.
 Alternatively, run the application by opening a command prompt in the project root directory where application.py is located and enter **python application.py** in the console.
 This will run the app.
 2. Open your browser (Chrome was used for testing) and visit localhost:5000/ or localhost:5000/catalog.
-This will open the homepage
+This will open the homepage.
+Enjoy